heroi17/Game_LIZARDS_MUST_DIE/README.md

 - Permadeath: Once the player's character dies, the game ends, and a new dungeon is generated for the next playthrough.
 - Enemies and combat: Encounter dangerous foes throughout the dungeon and engage in tactical combat.
-- Loot: Discover and collect powerful item to enhance your character's abilities.
+- Loot: Discover and collect powerful items to enhance your character's abilities.

 ## Installation